Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 ## Feelings and Needs

 We need to let the person know how we evaluate this behavior.
-But we need our evaluation to be of a form that lets people know how our needs are affected by the behavior.
-And that doesn't use any words that can be heard as criticism, judgment of a moralistic variety or diagnosis that implies some kind of abnormality.
+But *we need our evaluation to be of a form that lets people know how our needs are affected by the behavior, that doesn't use any words that can be heard as criticism, judgment of a moralistic variety, or diagnosis that implies some kind of abnormality*.

-Our **evaluation needs to be focused on the life within ourselves, which to me means it needs to contain reference to our needs**.
+Our evaluation needs to be focused on the life within ourselves, which to me means it needs to contain reference to our needs.
 We need to let people know what needs of ours are being met or not being met by their behavior, and how we feel as a result of it.
-So when we tell people clearly our feelings and needs, we're letting them know what's alive in us when they do what they are doing, this is an evaluation based on life, not an evaluation. criticizes or blames.
+When we tell people clearly our feelings and needs, we're letting them know what's alive in us when they do what they are doing, this is an evaluation based on life, not an evaluation, criticizes or blames.

 This is quite a challenging way to evaluate.
 Because it's not how many of us have been educated to think and communicate.